-We came home from our travels just in time for the Fourth of July.
-Since it is the height of the summer holidays, many families take their vacation at this time of the year.
-This year, we are glad to be home in time for the holiday to see the local city fireworks display.
-Though still a little jet lagged, I decided to make an apple pie, something quintessentially American, as a reminder of our home and country.
-It is wonderful to travel but it is even greater to come home.
+It is the height of the summer holidays and many families go on vacation at this time of the year.
+We did the same.
+It is great to travel but it is even better to come home.
+After more than two weeks in Asia, we are glad to be home just in time for the local Fourth of July city fireworks display.
+Though still a little jet lagged, I decided to make an Apple Pie, something quintessentially American, as a reminder of our home and country.
 So pass the ketchup and mustard, for we’ll be having hamburgers and apple pie!

 Not too long ago I found this recipe at Allrecipes.com which had rave reviews.
 Though I have a tried and tested apple pie recipe, I took a chance and made this one for a party we were going to.
 The pie turned out beautifully and everyone loved it!
 It had just the right amount of sweetness with a thick, rich caramel like sauce which gave it great flavor.